10.0 COMMITTEES AND SERVICE APPOINTMENTS

 To select the annual recipients of UNC Asheville’s various teaching awards.

-- the seven most recent recipients of Teaching Awards,
+- last year's full-time recipients of UNCA Teaching Awards,

 - the prior year's UNC Asheville Distinguished Teacher, ex officio without vote.